 The rugged nWo logo reflects the essence of the sports group that emerged in defiance of the official WCW organization, aiming to control it.
-The monochromatic emblem conveys unstoppable force, the desire for dominance, a display of superiority, and even professionalism.
+The monochromatic emblem conveys unstoppable force, the desire for dominance, superiority, and even professionalism.
 Through this emblem, the wrestlers illustrate their worldview split into two opposing camps: black and white.
 Meaning one is either good or bad, either right or wrong.
 They reject anything in between.

 Meaning and History